Chinese Americans: History

+First wave (1815–1949)

-Early arrivals, cause for migration
+19th century arrivals, cause for migration

-The first Chinese immigrants arrived in 1820, according to U.S. government records.
-325 men are known to have arrived before the 1849 California Gold Rush, which drew the first significant number of laborers from China who mined for gold and performed menial labor.
-There were 25,000 immigrants by 1852, and 105,465 by 1880, most of whom lived on the West Coast.
-They formed over a tenth of California's population.
-Nearly all of the early Chinese immigrants were young males with varied educational levels from rural villages of Toisan as well as the eight districts in Guangdong Province.

-The Guangdong province especially Toisan experienced extreme floods and famine in the mid-nineteenth century.
-The instability caused by these events led to mass political unrest in the province such as the Red Turban unrest.
-Other provinces were similarly afflicted by natural disasters, which prompted many people to migrate to the U.S. The vast majority of the 19th century Chinese immigrants to the U.S. came from a small area of eight districts on the west side of the Pearl River Delta in Guangdong province.
+Nearly all of the early Chinese migrants were young men from rural villages of Toisan, as well as the eight districts in Guangdong Province.
+The Guangdong province, especially Toisan, experienced extreme floods and famine in the mid-nineteenth century, as well as mass political unrest such as the Red Turban unrest and the Punti-Hakka Clan Wars.
+This prompted many people to migrate to America.

+The vast majority of the 19th century Chinese immigrants to the U.S. came from a small area of eight districts on the west side of the Pearl River Delta in Guangdong province.
 The eight districts consist of three subgroups—the four districts of Sze Yup, the district of Chung Shan, and the three districts of Sam Yup—each subgroup speaking a distinct dialect of Cantonese.
 In the U.S., people from Sze Yup generally worked as laborers; Chung Shan people specialized in agriculture; and Sam Yup people worked as entrepreneurs.